Ntwali-p/airbnb-clone-project/README.md

 - Manage deployment environments and cloud infrastructure.
 - Monitor system performance and security.
 - Implement backups, scaling, and recovery procedures.
+## UI Component Patterns

+This section outlines the main reusable UI components that will be implemented in the **Airbnb Clone Project**.
+These components will follow modern frontend design principles — emphasizing consistency, accessibility, and scalability.

+### 1. Navbar (Navigation Bar)
+**Description:**
+The Navbar will be a persistent header displayed across all pages.
+It will include the Airbnb logo, navigation links, a search bar, and user account options.

+**Features:**
+- Responsive design for mobile and desktop views.
+- Dropdown menu for user profile actions (Login, Logout, Bookings).
+- Sticky behavior for easy access while scrolling.

+### 2. Property Card
+**Description:**
+A core component used to display property listings in a grid or list view.
+It provides essential information about each accommodation.

+**Features:**
+- Displays property image, title, location, price per night, and rating.
+- Includes a "favorite" (heart) button for saving properties.
+- Clickable to open the property details page.
+- Responsive layout that adapts to screen size.

+### 3. Footer
+**Description:**
+The Footer provides navigation and informational links that appear at the bottom of every page.

+**Features:**
+- Includes links to About, Contact, Terms of Service, and Privacy Policy pages.
+- Displays social media icons and copyright information.
+- Adapts to dark/light theme settings.

+### 4. Search Bar
+**Description:**
+An interactive component for users to search listings based on location, dates, and number of guests.

+**Features:**
+- Auto-suggestion for locations.
+- Integrated date picker.
+- Guest count selector.
+- Search button that triggers filtered results.

+### 5. Property Details Component
+**Description:**
+Displays detailed information about a selected property, including description, amenities, availability, and reviews.

+**Features:**
+- Image carousel for property photos.
+- Booking button with price calculation.
+- Interactive map showing property location.

+### 6. Button Components
+**Description:**
+Reusable buttons for actions like booking, saving, logging in, or filtering.

+**Features:**
+- Consistent color scheme and hover states.
+- Variants: primary, secondary, outline.
+- Accessible for keyboard navigation and screen readers.

+### 7. Modal/Popup Component
+**Description:**
+Used for displaying login forms, booking confirmations, or alert messages without leaving the current page.

+**Features:**
+- Smooth open/close animation.
+- Background overlay for focus.
+- Accessible with ESC key and tab navigation.